jacobvc/OBS-Studio-Remote/README.md

 <img src="public/sceneviewsources.jpg" >

 ### Program View
 The program view shows the "Program" content (the same content as displayed on the OBS Studio Program View).
-A buttton is present for each available scene.
+A button is present for each available scene.
 When a button is pressed, OBS Studio's Program selection is changed.

 When sources are shown, there is a button to enable / disable each source in the selected scene.